-The new economic geography also instantiates a classic case of land enclosure, turning a tradition of shared forest commons toward expectations that informal pickers working fallow land outside their family lineage will obtain an owner's permission before picking palm (Carrere, 2010; Madelaine, 2005).
+The new economic geography also instantiates a classic case of land enclosure, turning a tradition of shared forest commons toward expectations informal pickers working fallow land outside their family lineage obtain an owner's permission before picking palm (Madelaine 2005; Carrere, 2010).
 Concurrently, some of the smallholders who have remained independent have adapted to the new environment.
-Farmers surveyed around the village of Nienh, south of the initial outbreak, preferred planting hybrid palm in monoculture slash-and-burn for increased oil production and income, and for the private control of a resource and the land under it (Madelaine et al, 2008).
-SOGUIPAH has had additional effects on production in areas where it claims no plantations or contractors, including in technology transfer and upon commodity prices (Delarue and Cochet, 2013).
+Farmers surveyed around the village of Nienh, south of the initial outbreak, preferred planting hybrid palm in monoculture slash-and-burn for increased oil production and income, and for the private control of a resource and the land under it (Madelaine et al., 2008).
+SOGUIPAH has had additional effects on production in areas it claims no plantations or contractors, including in technology transfer and upon commodity prices (Delarue and Cochet, 2013).